Luciano Dompig

-Luciano Dompig (born 2 March 1987 in Amsterdam) is a Dutch professional footballer who plays primarily as a central midfielder for FC Lisse.
+Luciano Dompig (born 2 March 1987 in Amsterdam) is a Dutch retired footballer.

 Club career

 Dompig made his senior debut on 24 March 2006 for FC Volendam in a match against Helmond Sport.
 After a stint with Veendam and Almere City FC, in 2011 he transferred from the Dutch Jupiler League to the Belgian Pro League as he signed with Cercle Brugge.
 He later played in Cyprus and Thailand and returned to Holland to join FC Lisse in 2016 after his Thai club TOT folded.
+He continued his career at fellow amateur sides Zaanlandia, FC Zaandam and RKAVIC.